Oluwapelumi99/Rock--paper-scissors/README.md

   <li>Media</li>
   <li>Fonts</li>
   <li>Icons</li>
+  <li>Content</li>

   ## Color Scheme
-  <li>The colors used for this page rgba(174, 242, 217, 0.6);  Used for the game area.</li>
+  <li>The colors used for this page rgba(174, 242, 217, 0.6); was Used for the game area.</li>
   <li> Black color has been used for the text color and colors of the icons, the black color has also been used for the border around that encloses the game area.</li>
   <li>The background image has been set under the game area, the color of the background image matches the color scheme on the game area</li>
   <li>On the reload button, The background color when the mouse hovers over it is black and border color is green after hover is -rgba(174, 242, 217,); and the border color has been set to black.
 These have all been done for added accessibility. </li>

   ## Typography
-  <li>The prefered font used is 'Zedaya' and sans-serif as been added as a fall back incase the browser does not load the prefered font.</li>
+  <li>The prefered font used is 'Zedaya' and sans-serif has been added as a fall back incase the browser does not load the prefered font.</li>

   ## Imagery
   <li>A background image has been added to the game area which matches the color scheme of the game area background</li>